How to create an employee recognition program template

 You can use structured programs with clear criteria, like annual awards or milestone celebrations (years of service or achieving certain goals).

 Deloitte has a formal recognition program called “Applause Awards.”
-Employees are nominated for great performance by peers or managers.
+Employees are nominated for a great performance by peers or managers.
 Winners get a certificate and are recognized at company events.
 This program encourages excellence and highlights key achievements.
 Their employee recognition program is forever evolving to meet the needs of each and every individual.

 Informal recognition